 It's not that people cannot approach me in such a matter, it's that after almost 29 years I have become suspicious of people that randomly approach me to say hi.
 What is it?
 Do I just look so familiar that you must talk to me?
 Whatever the case maybe, positive or not I will all ways look at the person that approaches me with doubt in the back of my mind.

+I may not know you personally; I may not know your specific pains or how NF has not only affected you but also your loved ones.
+Our paths may never physically cross, but we will forever have a bond due to NF.
+This disorder that causes havoc in its host with no hesitation has brought us together.
+I know I have said this before, and I will continue saying it, I never imagined that my stories would reach so many lives.
 As of late, I have received messages via Facebook from mothers with children that have NF that have found new strength by reading my posts.
 They have asked me questions about my life and my struggles.
 They have asked about surgeries and if their child should have a particular procedure done or just let life take its course.
 I answer their questions with honesty and hope.
 I only say how NF has affected my life thus far and how surgery has improved my overall well being.
 I tell them that we are all different and that I cannot give them all the answers to their questions because honestly no one can.
 Regardless, I am still more than happy to answer questions and to provide my life experiences as a testament of how NF has affected me.
+Every single one of us is an extraordinary human!
+Whether our bodies have dozens even hundreds of fibromas or just the cafe a latte markings; whether NF has caused our bodies to fail us or if we look ordinary we are remarkable.
+I say this now more than ever because I have been given the privilege of meeting others that have NF and to me, you are all, like Children's Tumor Foundation says, CHAMPIONS AND HERO'S. I dedicate this blog post to all of you!

 photo by Kimberly Norman

 I would like to take the the time now to thank my teammates for joining Angela's Cherubs.
 You guys cannot begin to imagine how happy and loved I felt on Saturday.
 I know you could have done anything else, but you chose me!
 To Chantal and Alexa, my co-works and friends; my cousins, Cat and Carolina; Catie, my teammate; and William, thank you for spending time with my crazy-hyper self!
+To my loving and supportive boyfriend, you are my lucky charm, and I love you endlessly!
+Finally, thank you to Liz and my mom, I know you were not able to make it to the run, but your spirits were with me!
+I know next year Angela's Cherubs will be attending, maybe even with new faces.

+Next Saturday the 13th of February I will be participating in the second annual St. PetersburgCupid's Undie Run.
+I will be running in my undies for a worthy cause.
+The donations will go towards research to help find a cure for NF.
 Now to some being in their teeny-tines is no big deal.
 But when your body is being taken over by fibromas it is very different.
 As I have shared in Fibromas and Showing Skin it has become a challenge for me to feel comfortable in a bathing suit.
 I was not always so self -conscious but unfortunately the more fibromas I see, the less I want to show off my body.
 Of course, Joe tells me that I am beautiful and that I don't have more fibromas.
 Maybe he is right, and I do not have more fibromas, and it is all in my head.
 Or maybe I do have more.
 Maybe he just does not see them because he does not focus on them like I do.
+Still, I will be in my teeny-tines on Saturday the 13th of February.
+I am even more excited because I have a team!!!
+I will be joined by an amazing group of gals and gents!!
+I am pleased and thankful for my very brave teammates.
+Angela's Cherubs is composed of two other gorgeous women that also have NF.
+One of them being my mom.
+The rest of the team is comprised of the great people that will not hesitate to fight off bullies.
+If you have not joined Angela's Cherubs or donated you still can!!!
+Remember, this is a great cause!!
+We all want a world free of NF!!
+I will write post- cupid's Run post after the race. =) ANGELA'S CHERUBS thank you for your gracious donations!!

 Two months after graduating college, I was hired as an intervention specialist for the Crisis Center of Tampa Bay.
 In March, I will celebrate my two year anniversary.
 Although stressful and emotionally draining, I can honestly say that I love my job!!!
 I say this with complete and utter honesty.